teambit/bit/scopes/toolbox/network/agent/agent.docs.md

    * allows for multiple CA's, as well as for the CA information to be stored in a file on disk.
    */
   ca?: string;

   /**
+   * A path to a file containing one or multiple Certificate Authority signing certificates.
+   * Similar to the ca setting, but allows for multiple CAs, as well as for the CA information to be stored in a file
+   * instead of being specified via CLI.
+   */
+  cafile?: string;

+  /**
    * Whether or not to do SSL key validation when making requests to the registry via https